iegomez/mosquitto-go-auth/README.md

 #### Prefixes

 Though the plugin may have multiple backends enabled, there's a way to specify which backend must be used for a given user: prefixes.
-When enabled, `prefixes` allows to check if the username contains a predefined prefix in the form prefix_username and use the configured backend for that prefix.
+When enabled, `prefixes` allow to check if the username contains a predefined prefix in the form prefix_username and use the configured backend for that prefix.
 Options to enable and set prefixes are the following:

 ```
 auth_opt_check_prefix true